kylefox1/Quartz-Test/content/Garden-1/Bikestream-2021_0925-V0.1.md

 -   High rate of pedestrian and cyclists deaths in the USA.2
 -   Control of geolocation mapping by very few companies which are often not known for good data privacy practices (e.g., Google)
 -   [TNCs (primarily Uber and Lyft) tend not to play well with public transportation and other TNCs, which often lead to a lack of transparency around payments, mobility options, and inhibition of user choice.](https://www.bloomberg.com/news/articles/2019-10-08/what-s-behind-lyft-s-battle-over-bikeshare-access)
+-   Lack of alternative, community-owned marketplaces for cycling

+#### Problems we will address
+We plan to address the following problems:

+1.
+pick 3 - 5

+##### Initial plan to address them

+1. Develop a build-and-rent model where people can buy databikes and rent them out
+2. Develop jupyter notebooks for common cycling analytics
+3. Develop a mobile app for booking rides
+4. Develop a marketplace for training plans or events

 ### What are the use-cases of Bikestream?